STT 861 Theory of Prob and STT I Lecture Note - 6

 Integration by parts:

-Definition: the variance of $X$ with density $f$ is defined the same as before:
+Definition: the variance of with density is defined the same as before:

 - ← Older-STT 861 Theory of Prob and STT I Lecture Note - 5